Information We Collect and You Provide

 We may share your information with other APTA members and other APTA affiliates and subsidiaries, on a limited basis as is reasonably necessary or desirable for us to disclose your information in order to carry out the above-mentioned information processing purposes.

-We employ credit card processors, sales, and a housing bureau service provider to perform tasks on our behalf when providing the services to our members.
+We employ credit card processors, sales, and housing bureau service providers to perform tasks on our behalf when providing the services to our members.
 We do not authorize these service providers to use or disclose the data except as necessary to perform tasks on APTA’s behalf or comply with legal requirements.
-If you would like to review a list of the third-party services used to support APTA, please see our sub processors list.
+If you would like to review a list of the third-party services used to support APTA, please see our sub-processors list.